dcunited001/dcunited001.github.io/_posts/2016-07-14-facets-of-greatness-congressional-power-structures.md

 #### Watch How You Sell What You Sell

 However, you have to watch how you sell what you sell.
-You want the people you compromise with to feel like what they wanted today, next week and next year.
+You want the people you compromise with to feel like they got what they wanted: today, next week and next year.
 If people are satisfied at first and later feel shortchanged, that will build up.

 This is especially true with politics when you're trying to establish a compromise with resources which are hard to pin a dollar amount